 All junctions along the route will be managed by trained marshalls who will facilitate crossings for members of the public.

 A major southbound route leaving the city centre will be closed (Great Victoria Street and Dublin Road), traffic will be diverted via Sandy Row to the Lisburn Road.
 Traffic passing the front of City Hall will be unaffected.
 There may be slight delays at the back of City Hall as cyclists are facilitated crossing from Bedford Street to City Hall.
 The Ormeau Road is unaffected but drivers are reminded to use the Crossing points, controlled by the PSNI will be available at University Avenue, Donegall Pass (towards Shaftesbury Square only) and at May Street/Donegall Square South/Howard Street.

 Access to the route will be restricted during the event with ‘Road Closed’ signs and marshals in place.
 Marshals will assist traders, customers, church-goers etc to get parked in side streets as close as possible to the route.
 This will leave just a short walk to your final destination.
 If you have specific mobility problems, please contact us on 07733 885971 prior to the day and we will endeavour to make suitable arrangements.

-This is the second time we will have staged Ciclovia Belfast, last year was a pilot scheme.
-Our focus at the moment has been on the cyclists.
-However, we of course, encourage anyone on non-motorised transport, so long as it is safe to do so, to participate – so walk, run, use your scooter or in our circus performers case – a very mini trike!
+This is the third time we will have staged Ciclovia Belfast.
+We encourage anyone on non-motorised transport, so long as it is safe to do so, to participate – so walk, run, use your scooter or in our circus performers case – a very mini trike!

 There will be bike racking available at both Botanic Gardens and City Hall but all bikes will be left at the owner’s risk.
 Likewise any bikes parked outside cafes etc will, as is normal, be left at the owners risk.
 We would encourage participants to bring a bike lock.